-11:1 Now the Apostles and the brothers throughout Judea heard that the Gentiles had also received the word of God.
-2 When Peter went up to Jerusalem, those of the circumcision party started contending with him, 3 saying, "You went in to uncircumcised men and ate with them!"
+11:1 Now the Apostles and the brothers throughout Judea8 heard that the Gentiles had also received the word of God.
+2 When Peter went up to Jerusalem, those of the circumcision party started contending with him, 3 saying, "You went in to uncircumcised men and ate with them!"9

 4 So Peter began by explaining it to them in order, saying: 5 "I was in the town of Joppa praying, and in a trance I saw a vision: a certain object like a great sheet coming down out of the sky, being lowered by its four corners; and it came to me.
 6 Upon peering into it I observed and distinguished the quadrupeds of the earth-both the wild animals and the reptiles-and the birds of the sky.
 7 Then I heard a voice saying to me, 'Get up, Peter, slaughter and eat!'
 8 So I said: 'No way, Lord!
 Never has anything 'common' or unclean entered my mouth!'
 9 But the voice answered me, a second time, from heaven, 'Things that God has made clean you must not call 'common'.'
 10 Well this was done three times, and it was all pulled back up into the sky.
 11 At that very moment three men stopped in front of the house where I was, having been sent from Caesarea to me.
 12 The Spirit told me to go with them, doubting nothing.
-These six brothers also went with me, and we entered the man's house.
-13 He then related to us how he had seen the angel standing in his house and saving to him, 'Send to Joppa and summon Simon, who is called Peter, 14 who will speak words to you by which you and all your household will be saved'.
-15 Well as I began to speak, the Holy Spirit fell on them, just as on us at the beginning.
-16 I remembered the word of the Lord, how He said, 'John indeed baptized with water, but you will be baptized with Holy Spirit'.
-17 So if God gave them the same gift as He gave us when we believed upon the Lord Jesus, who was I to be able to withstand God?"
-18 Upon hearing these things healing condemned all those people to added suffering (being at the pool instead of the comfort of home), including the frustration and despair of those who never made it (like the man Jesus healed).
-A sadistic procedure is just like Satan.]
+These six brothers also went with me,10 and we entered the man's house.
+13 He then related to us how he had seen the angel standing in his house and saying to him, 'Send to Joppa and summon Simon, who is called Peter, 14 who will speak words to you by which you and all your

-&lt;sup>1 Presumably the prophets all bear witness to the Messiah in some way.
+1 Presumably the prophets all bear witness to the Messiah in some way.

-&lt;sup>2 I take "through His name" to mean something like 'because of His identity' as Messiah and Jehovah the Son.
+2 I take "through His name" to mean something like 'because of His identity' as Messiah and Jehovah the Son.

-This was the crucial bit of information they were waiting for, what they had to do to be saved.
+3 This was the crucial bit of information they were waiting for, what they had to do to be saved.
 The minute Peter said, "believe into Jesus", they did!
 And the Holy Spirit came upon them!
 Believe "into" not "in"-a change of location is involved, from being outside to being inside, which requires commitment.

-&lt;sup>4 If anyone present was not 'hearing' they would neither believe nor receive.
+4 If anyone present was not 'hearing' they would neither believe nor receive.

-&lt;sup>5 The term often rendered 'tongue' is the ordinary word for 'language'-these were presumably real languages, though unknown to the hearers (and speakers).
+5 The term often rendered 'tongue' is the ordinary word for 'language'-these were presumably real languages, though unknown to the hearers (and speakers).
 What happened here went against the Jews' worldview.

-&lt;sup>6 Baptism followed immediately upon conversion (not after weeks of instruction and observation).
+6 Baptism followed immediately upon conversion (not after weeks of instruction and observation).
 I believe they were formally severing any and all connection with Satan and the world controlled by him, and placing themselves under the protection of the Lord Jesus.
 The sooner a new convert does that the better.
+Did the centurion have a swimming pool in his house?
+Would there have been enough water there to immerse all those people?

-&lt;sup>7 The Greek manuscripts are divided among three main variants here ('the Lord Jesus', 'the Lord', 'Jesus Christ'); I have followed what I understand to be the best line of transmission.
+7 The Greek manuscripts are divided among three main variants here ('the Lord Jesus' [35%], 'the Lord' [57%], 'Jesus Christ' [8%]); I have followed what I understand to be the best line of transmission.

-&lt;sup>8 Talk about news spreading like wildfire; well this news was really 'hot'!
+8 Talk about news spreading like wildfire; well this news was really 'hot'!